abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Note that the *join* operation in an inclusion order is the set union, and the *meet* operation as set intersection.

-This diagram might remind you of something, because if we take the colors that are in each of its set and mix it into one color, we get the color-blending poset that we saw earlier.
+This diagram might remind you of something, because if we take the colors that are in each of its set and mix it into one color, we get the color-blending partial order that we saw earlier.

 ![A color mixing poset, ordered by inclusion](color_mixing_poset_blend.svg)

-The poset example with the number dividers is also isomorphic to an inclusion order - the inclusion order of all possible sets of *prime* numbers, including repeating ones (or alternatively the set of all *prime powers*).
+The order example with the number dividers is also isomorphic to an inclusion order - the inclusion order of all possible sets of *prime* numbers, including repeating ones (or alternatively the set of all *prime powers*).
 This is confirmed by the fundamental theory of arithmetic, which states that every number can be written as a product of primes in exactly one way.

 ![Divides poset](divides_poset_inclusion.svg)

 Order isomorphisms
 ---

 We mentioned order isomorphisms several times already so this is about time to elaborate a bit about what they are.
-Take the isomorphism between the number poset and the prime inclusion order as an example.
+Take the isomorphism between the number partial order and the prime inclusion order as an example.
 Like an isomorphism between any two sets, it is comprised of two functions:

-- One function from the prime inclusion order, to the number poset (which in this case is just the *multiplication* of all the elements in the set)
+- One function from the prime inclusion order, to the number order (which in this case is just the *multiplication* of all the elements in the set)
-- One function from the number poset to the prime inclusion order (which is an operation called *prime factorization* of a number, consisting of finding the set of prime numbers that result in that number when multiplied with one another).
+- One function from the number order to the prime inclusion order (which is an operation called *prime factorization* of a number, consisting of finding the set of prime numbers that result in that number when multiplied with one another).

 ![Divides poset](divides_poset_isomorphism.svg)